microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 ```
 #### DMF_MODULE_DECLARE_NO_CONTEXT

-This macro indicates that the [Module has no Context].
+This macro indicates that the Module has no Context.
 Use
 this macro to make the Module standard and for possible additional
 features in the future.
 This macro also defines other definitions used
 internally by DMF.